 If you prevail in your case, you may be entitled to the cost of your medical bills, lost wages, and even the cost of any future medical care you may need.
 You may also be able to pursue a claim for pain and suffering damages.
 Your attorney will help you determine which damages you are entitled to.

-The Law Office of Jennifer Donaldson is Experienced in Scooter-Related Accident Claims
+Donaldson Law, LLC is Experienced in Scooter-Related Accident Claims

-At the Law Office of Jennifer Donaldson, our legal team handles various types of personal injury claims, including those involving scooters, mopeds, or electric bikes.
+At the Donaldson Law, LLC, our legal team handles various types of personal injury claims, including those involving scooters, mopeds, or electric bikes.
 To schedule a free consultation and learn about your legal options, contact us at 720-336-2716.